adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

         image("sparse_ad_forward_decompression.svg", width: 100%),
       )

-      Unfortunately, contrary to our illustrations,
+      *To do this, ASD requires knowledge of the structure of the resulting Jacobian matrix.*
-      Jacobian operators (dashed) are black-box functions with unknown structure.
+      Since Jacobian operators have unknown structure,
-      Two preliminary steps are therefore required to determine orthogonal columns/rows.
+      two preliminary steps are required.
     ]

+    #bibliography-box(
+      "2025-04-28-sparse-autodiff.bib",
+      body-size: 15pt,
+      stretch-to-next: true,
+    ) // peace-of-poster seems to have a bug that requires sticking the bibfile into it's source folder.

     #colbreak()